projectatomic/atomic-enterprise-training/eap-latest-setup.md

 There was also some information about "regions" and "zones" in the hosts file.
 Let's talk about those concepts now.

-If you think you're about to learn how to configure regions and zones in Atomic Enterprise, you're only partially correct.

-In OpenShift 2, we introduced the specific concepts of "regions" and "zones" to enable organizations to provide some topologies for application resiliency.
-Apps would be spread throughout the zones in a region and, depending on the way you configured OpenShift, you could make different regions accessible to users.
+If you are familiar with OpenShift 2, in that system, "regions" and "zones" enable organizations to provide some topologies for application resiliency.
+Apps would be spread throughout the zones in a region and, depending on the way you configured OpenShift 2, you could make different regions accessible to users.

-The reason that you're only "partially" correct in your assumption is that, for OpenShift 3 and Atomic Enterprise, Kubernetes doesn't actually care about your topology.
-In other words, AE is "topology agnostic".
-In fact, AE provides advanced controls for implementing whatever topologies you can dream up, leveraging filtering and affinity rules to ensure that parts of applications (pods) are either grouped together or spread apart.
+Atomic Enterprise (and OpenShift v3) are different, being based on an entirely new underlying Kubernetes infrastructure.
+Kubernetes doesn't actually care about topology - it is topology agnostic.
+On top of that, Atomic Enterprise provides advanced controls for implementing whatever topologies you can dream up, leveraging filtering and affinity rules to ensure that parts of applications (pods) are either grouped together or spread apart.

 For the purposes of a simple example, we'll be sticking with the "regions" and "zones" theme.
 But, as you go through these examples, think about what other complex topologies you could implement.
 Perhaps "secure" and "insecure" hosts, or other topologies.

 First, we need to talk about the "scheduler" and its default configuration.